typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-string-starts-ends-with.md

 ## Rule Details

-This rule is aimed at enforcing the consistent way that checks a string starts or ends with a specific string.
+This rule is aimed at enforcing a consistent way to check whether a string starts or ends with a specific string.

 Examples of **incorrect** code for this rule: